-We partner with local ministries in three global regions that are working to bring hope, reconciliation, and justice through the love of Jesus Christ.
-Each trip includes pre-field discussion, on-the-ground relationship building, and post-trip processing.
+We partner with local ministries in global regions that are working to bring hope, reconciliation, and justice through the love of Jesus Christ.
+Learn who our global partners are and how to participate in the work they are doing around the world.

 Food and financial security for so many around the globe have been further compromised because of the COVID-19 pandemic.
 Many of our partners have now doubled down their existing efforts to address these issues and serve their communities through great challenges.
 Here are a few ways God is using our international partners in the midst of COVID-19:

 In the Dominican Republic, International Justice Mission has worked to support trafficking survivors through the economic challenges of a country lockdown.
 Additionally, they have made major steps this summer and fall to petition the Dominican government to declare child marriage unconstitutional.

 In Zambia, World Vision’s team has been focused on limiting the spread of COVID-19 and reduce its impact on vulnerable children and families through teaching preventative behaviors, donating supplies to local governments, and working across sectors to protect women and children from increases in violence as the economic impacts of COVID-19 take hold.
 WV continues with their water projects around the country, drilling boreholes and teaching communities about clean water management.